Ankitk108/Ankitk108/README.md

 ---

 ## 🚀 **Projects & Papers**
 - 🌐 **Curie Club Website**: Official platform for the Curie Club at IISER Mohali.
 - 📜 **Term Paper**: *Classical Algorithm for Factorization* — An in-depth exploration of classical approaches to integer factorization, a problem fundamental to modern cryptography.
+- 🌀 **Vicsek Model Simulation**: A real-time interactive simulation of the Vicsek model, demonstrating collective behavior and self-organization in particle systems.
+[View Project](https://github.com/Ankitk108/Vicsek-Model-Simulation)

 ---